automl/auto-sklearn/doc/installation.rst

 Anaconda installation
 =====================

+You need to enable conda-forge to install *auto-sklearn* via anaconda.
+This section explains how to enable conda-forge so installation can be done with the command `conda install auto-sklearn`.
-Anaconda does not ship *auto-sklearn*, and there are no conda packages for *auto-sklearn*.
-Thus, it is easiest to install *auto-sklearn* as detailed in the Section `Installing auto-sklearn`_.
+Optionally, you can also install *auto-sklearn* with `pip` as detailed in the Section `Installing auto-sklearn`_.

 A common installation problem under recent Linux distribution is the incompatibility of the compiler version used to compile the Python binary